XRPLF/rippled/.github/pull_request_template.md

 ## High Level Overview of Change

 <!--
-Please include a summary/list of the changes.
+Please include a summary of the changes.
+This may be a direct input to the release notes.
 If too broad, please consider splitting into multiple PRs.
 If a relevant task or issue, please link it here.
 -->